Driver licence rules for new NT residents and visiting drivers

 To find out more contact your local MVR office.

-If you are given a traffic infringement notice in the NT, this will be connected to your interstate licence.
-The infringement notice is also sent to the registered owner of the vehicle.
+If you are given a traffic infringement notice in the NT, the offence details and demerit points will be added to the NT Demerit Point Register.

 If you are an interstate licensed driver and you receive demerit points in the NT, your offence details and demerit point history will be sent to an authority in your home state or territory.